 It is important to still stick to standard guidelines on how to reduce your risk of contracting HIV.
 You should:

 - Use a condom correctly and always when you are not sure of the HIV status of your partner.
 The efficacy of this in preventing an infection rises dramatically when combined with PrEP.

 - Guard against body fluid exposure.
-If you regularly have to come in contact with body fluids of other people, make sure you protect yourself always.
+If you regularly have to come in contact with the body fluids of other people, make sure you protect yourself always.
 This is especially vital if you are a health worker.